openshift/installer/Documentation/tutorials/index.md

 # Welcome to the Tectonic tutorials!

 Thank you for your interest in CoreOS Tectonic.
-We hope you’re excited to learn how Tectonic works and how this self-driving Kubernetes solution can improve your organization’s application infrastructure.
+We hope you’re excited to learn how Tectonic works and how enterprise-ready Kubernetes can improve your organization’s application infrastructure.

 To help you get up and running with Tectonic, we have designed these step-by-step tutorials.
 In them, we will walk you through: